-- □ Require
+- Require

-- \Box Recommend
+- Recommend

-- \boxtimes Neither require nor recommend
+- Neither require nor recommend

 - C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

 Units Required Units Recommended

-Total academic units 15
+Total academic units 14.00

-English 4
+English 4.00

-Mathematics 4
+Mathematics 3.00

-Science 3
+Science 3.00

-Of these, units that must be lab 3
+Of these, units that must be lab 3.00

 Foreign language

-Social studies 2
+Social studies 2.00

 History

-Academic electives 1
+Academic electives 1.00

 Computer Science

 Visual/Performing Arts

-Other (specify) 1
+Other (Fine Arts and Technical) 1.00